 In the mid-1990s, the town’s profile changed dramatically.
 A giant new cinderblock gas station built on the outskirts of the village was followed by a convenience store, a drugstore, a fast-food restaurant, and more.
 Suddenly, the commercial strip development that drains the life from town centers across America had arrived in Newmarket.
 And it threatened to obliterate the town’s characters as easily as the glare above the new gas pumps erased the stars.
 A citizen group formed in response, in part because residents cherished the past as much as they cared about the future.
 Their efforts to establish local guidelines for commercial development began because people valued what Newmarket is–and they feared what it might become.

 Passion for the historic village gradually grew into a movement to revitalize citizen participation in town politics.
 Now, a new generation of residents, people with little direct connection to Newmarket’s past, has become committed to the town and its future.
 The issues, from taxes and development to education and the environment, are widely discussed and debated.
 Local politics are often heated.
 Voter turnout is gradually increasing, though broader participation in elections and other town events remains an ongoing goal.

 Above it all, stand the buildings that first shaped this town, the mills where so many residents worked so hard.
 Their presence announces a pride in the past and a vision for the future.
-The same mills that once took in people of so many backgrounds melding them into a new community, stand today as a tangible reminder that by working together it possible to achieve a sense of community, a place of belonging.
+The same mills that once took in people of so many backgrounds melding them into a new community, stand today as a tangible reminder that by working together it is possible to achieve a sense of community, a place of belonging.